Mordarski-Networks/Mordarski-Networks-assets/filters/community/README.md

-# mordnet-assets community filter list
+# Mordarski Networks assets community filter list

 A filter list made by the community.